processone/docs.ejabberd.im/content/admin/upgrade/from_17.03_to_17.06.md

----
-title: Upgrade to ejabberd 17.06
+# Upgrade to ejabberd 17.06
----

-# Ejabberd upgrade process

 You may have to apply few changes if you are upgrading from ejabberd 17.03 or 17.04.
 While this is not mandatory, it's recommended to follow this procedure.